-- Step 1: The school administrator will call the parent/guardian to inform them of the reason(s) and the decision to suspend the student, as well as provide the details of the suspension.
-All written notices regarding disciplinary action will be given to the parent/guardian in writing and must be signed by the principal or designee.
-Notices will include the disciplinary infraction, length of suspension, date(s) of the suspension and when the student may return to school.
-Any condition for return will be included in the written notice.
-The parent will be asked to pick up the student as soon as possible if the student is being sent home that day. - Step 2: Students who are suspended will be given academic work for the duration of time they are out of the classroom.
+Step 1: The school principal will call the parent/guardian to inform them of the reason(s) and the

+Step 2: Students who are suspended will be given academic work for the duration of time they are out of the classroom.
 It is, however, the responsibility of the student and his or her parent/guardian to ensure the timely completion and submission of any additional class assignments that were missed during this time.
-During the period of suspension, the student is not allowed to return to the school grounds or participate in any school sponsored activities, field trips, or programs. - Step 3: For students with disabilities (this includes students with IEPs or 504 Plans and students who are in the process of being evaluated for Special Education) who are suspended for more than 10 school days in a school year, a multi-disciplinary team will review all relevant educational records contained in the student's file or in possession of the school to determine whether the student's violation of school rules was a manifestation of the student's disability. - a) If it is determined that the student's behavior was a manifestation of his/her disability, the student will be returned to his/her educational placement. - b) If it is determined that the student's behavior was not a manifestation of his/her disability, the student's file will be reviewed to determine disciplinary action in accordance with the policies contained in this section. - Step 4: The school may request the parent/guardian of a student returning to the classroom after a suspension to first meet with the principal or dean for a collaboration meeting.
+During the period of suspension, the student is not allowed to return to the school grounds or participate in any school sponsored activities, field trips, or programs.

+Step 3: For students with disabilities (this includes students with IEPs or 504 Plans and students who are in the process of being evaluated for Special Education) who are suspended for more than 10 school days in a school year, a multi-disciplinary team will review all relevant educational records contained in the student's file or in possession of the school to determine whether the student's violation of school rules was a manifestation of the student's disability.

+- a) If it is determined that the student's behavior was a manifestation of his/her disability, the student will be returned to his/her educational placement. - b) If it is determined that the student's behavior was not a manifestation of his/her disability, the student's file will be reviewed to determine disciplinary action in accordance with the policies contained in this section.

+Step 4: The school may request the parent/guardian of a student returning to the classroom after a suspension to first meet with the principal or dean for a collaboration meeting.
 The school counselor, classroom teacher(s), and school administrator(s) may also be in attendance.
 The purpose of the meeting is to develop a plan of action or student contract that identifies desired behavior and how the student will be supported in this plan both at home and at school.
 Parents and students are also asked to review and affirm their commitment to the school discipline policy.